-- The automated savings tool makes saving for a rainy day or an emergency even easier.
+- Automated savings tool - The tool makes saving for a rainy day or an emergency super easy.

-- Chime offers early direct deposit which gives users access to their funds up to two days earlier than traditional banks do.
+- Early direct deposits - Chime offers its users access to their funds up to two days earlier than traditional banks.

-- While Chime doesn’t offer members physical checkbooks, the company will send paper checks on your behalf at no extra cost.
+- No-fee paper checks - While Chime doesn't offer physical checkbooks, the company will send paper checks on your behalf at no extra cost.

-- The Pay Friends mobile payment program doesn’t allow users to cancel or reverse a transfer to existing Chime members.
-Users can transfer up to $2,000 per calendar month.
+- No reversal of transfers on the Pay Friends program - The Pay Friends program doesn't allow users to cancel or reverse a transfer to existing Chime members.
+Users can also only transfer up to $2,000 per calendar month.

-- Users who’d like to transfer money to Chime from an external bank are limited to $200 transfers per day and $1,000 transfers per month.
-Transferred funds are available in five business days.
+- Limit on incoming transfers - Users who'd like to transfer money to Chime from an external bank are limited to $200 transfers per day and $1000 transfers per month.
+Transferred funds are available in 5 business days.

-- Depositing cash may be difficult as Chime users can only deposit cash if done so at one of the company’s cash deposit partners.
+- Depositing cash is difficult - Customers can only deposit cash at one of Chime's cash deposit partners.

 Aspiration pros and cons

-- Aspiration offers a fee-free option that allows users to pay what they think is fair for the basic, no interest Spend & Save plan.
+- Fee-free account - Aspiration provides a no-fee option that allows users to pay what they think is fair for the basic, no interest Spend & Save plan.

-- Aspiration is dedicated to “doing the right thing.”
-With Aspiration, you can feel good knowing that your deposits are helping the planet.
+- Socially conscious - Aspiration is dedicated to "doing the right thing."
+You can feel good knowing that your deposits are helping the planet.

-- Aspiration members receive cash back on purchases.
-Plus members can earn as much as 10% while Pay What Is Fair members can earn up to 5% back with merchants that are a part of the Conscience Coalition.
+- Strong cash-back incentives - Aspiration members receive cash-back on select purchases.
+Plus members can earn as much as 10% back while Pay What Is Fair members will earn up to 5% back with merchants that part of the Conscience Coalition.

-- In order to get higher cash back rates and a high APY, you must have an Aspiration Plus plan.
+- Cash-back & high APY requirements - In order to receive high cash-back rates and APY %'s, you must have an Aspiration Plus plan.

-- If users are unable to find an Allpoint ATM, they may need to use an out-of-network ATM which could cost up to $2.50 in fees.
+- Out-of-network ATM fees - If you can't find an Allpoint ATM, using out-of-network ATMs could cost up to $2.50 in fees.

-- Aspiration is unable to process cash deposits at ATMs.
-Right now, members are asked to purchase a money order, then deposit the money order using Aspiration’s mobile check deposit feature.
+- No ATM cash deposit processing - Aspiration is unable to process cash deposits at ATMs.
+Members are asked to purchase a money order, then deposit the money order using the mobile app's check deposit feature.

 Varo pros and cons

-- No minimum balance is required to open a Varo Bank Account.
+- No minimum balance - You don't need minimum cash requirements to open a Varo bank account.

-- Account-holders have the option to receive their direct deposit up to two days early via Varo’s Early Direct Deposit program.
+- 2 days early direct deposit - Account-holders have the option to receive their direct deposits up to two days earlier via Varo's Early Direct Deposit program.

-- Varo users are offered fee-free access to Allpoint ATMs.
+- No-fee ATMs - All Varo users are offered fee-free access to Allpoint ATMs.

-- The Varo Savings Account comes with an APY of 0.40%, or up to 2.80% APY for users who meet the requirements.
+- High APY %'s - The Varo savings account comes with an APY of 0.40%, or up to 2.80% for users who meet select requirements.

-- Varo gives users the option to send a paper check via the Varo app.
+- Paper check option - You can select the option to send a paper check via the Varo app.

-- Varo customers must open a checking account before opening a savings account.
+- Checking account requirement - Before opening up a savings you account, Varo customers must open a checking account.

-- Varo does not allow users to open a joint account.
+- No joint account - Varo doesn't allow customers to open up a joint account.

 Is Chime FDIC insured?